Logo Voyage

 Lyngen Alps and Lyngen fjord in Troms seen from E6

-E6 south of Lillehammer is a motorway and is not suitable for bicycles and thus are not permitted.
-Through Gudbrandsdalen until Otta traffic is often heavy and cycling not recommended or not permitted on semi-motorways.
-There are however parallel local roads that can be used by bicycle such that E6 can also be used to plan a bicycle trip.
+E6 south of Lillehammer is a motorway, off limits for bikers.
+Through Gudbrandsdalen until Otta, part of the route consists of semi-motorways, likewise off limits; traffic is often heavy and cycling is not recommended even on the legs where it would be legal.
+There are however parallel local roads that can be used by bicycle, such that E6 can also be used to plan a bicycle trip.
 Parallel alternative roads are usually at the opposite side of the river.
 Between Nord-Sel and Dovre through Rosten gorge there is no parallel road.
 E6 between Dombås and Oppdal does not have a parallel road suitable for cycling, traffic is fast so cycling can be unpleasant even if legal.

 Significant construction work on E6 through Gudbrandsdalen (Ringebu-Sjoa) was completed in 2016 and the new road no longer runs through Kvam, Vinstra and Hundorp villages.
 Construction continues north of Sjoa.
-Between Otta and Trondheim there are a few, short tunnels.
+Between Otta and Trondheim there are a few short tunnels.
 There is also motorway around Trondheim and Trondheim airport at Stjørdal.
 In Nordland county there are many and some very long tunnels.
-There is a "National cycle route 1" or "EuroVelo 1" which follows routes 720 and 17 Trondheim-Bodø and then the ferry to Lofoten.
-Bicyclists should avoid tunnels, but if using them, use a reflective vest which petrol stations sell.
+There is a "National cycle route 1" or "EuroVelo 1" which follows routes 720 and 17 Trondheim–Bodø and then the ferry to Lofoten.
+Bicyclists should avoid tunnels, but if using them, use a reflective vest (buy at a petrol station, if you don't have one).
 In some tunnels cycling is explicitly forbidden.

 Stay safe